 Fittingly, the Mahalia Jackson Theater for the Performing Arts is located inside Louis Armstrong Park just across North Rampart Street from the French Quarter.
 Jackson, who died on January 27, 1972, was laid to rest at Providence Memorial Park on Airline Drive in Metairie, Louisiana.

-Gospel music is part and parcel of Louisiana life, and other noteworthy gospel groups include the Zion Travelers Spiritual Singers from Scotlandville, well-known in Baton Rouge.
+Gospel music is part and parcel of Louisiana life, and other noteworthy gospel groups include the Zion Travelers Spiritual Singers from Baton Rouge.
 The Zion Travelers’ unique a capella vocals have been broadcast in Baton Rouge every Sunday morning since 1946.

 Family gospel groups are in abundance throughout New Orleans.
-Lois Dejan, a mover and shaker in the gospel community, has sung for 72 years, following in the musical footsteps of her father and grandfather.
+Lois Dejean, a mover and shaker in the gospel community for decades, followed in the musical footsteps of her father and grandfather.
 When her family ensemble, the Johnson Extension, takes the stage it represents six generations of vocalists.

 Because of the popularity of gospel music with secular listeners, New Orleans has long enjoyed a reputation for its legendary jazz brunches.
-House of Blues, created the first-of-its-kind gospel brunch—a warm, lively affair with family seating, a full buffet and omelet station.
-The show, which begins at 10:30 a.m., is hosted by the always smiling Jo “Cool” Davis, a regular Jazz Fest performer.
-He sings in a style that is influenced by artists such as Bobby “Blue” Bland and Sam Cooke.
-No mention of gospel music in New Orleans would be complete without praising one of the city’s oldest and most beloved groups, the Zion Harmonizers, which performs often at House of Blues.
+House of Blues — created the first-of-its-kind gospel brunch — a warm, lively affair with family seating, a full buffet and omelet station.
+Doors open at 10 am and shows begin at 10:20 am on Sunday mornings.
+No mention of gospel music in New Orleans would be complete without praising one of the city’s oldest and most beloved groups, the Zion Harmonizers, which perform often around town.